joeguilmette/ee-vvv-wordmove/readme.md

-#Using HHVM, Nginx and Wordpress Locally and in Production
+#Using VVV, Wordmove and EasyEngine together
 A step by step guide to:

 - Configure a local development environment with easy to set up Wordpress installations.